dvera/riskreport/biomarker/total_fatty_acids.md

 ## Total Fatty Acids

-"Sum of all fatty acids in the blood, reflecting dietary fat intake and metabolism."
+Total fatty acids is the sum of all fatty acids in the blood, reflecting all dietary fat intake and metabolism.

 <div style="display: flex; flex-direction: column; gap: 10px;">